 No matter what type of bet you are looking to place, it’s important to remember that the odds won’t necessarily be the same at each sportsbook.
 For example, PointsBet may have odds of -125 on a moneyline favorite, while FanDuel is offering -120 on the same side.

 It’s the same story with prop betting.
-The odds that you see at BetRivers may differ at William Hill, and the same holds true for which props are available.
+The odds that you see at BetRivers may differ at Caesars, and the same holds true for which props are available.
 While many of the props for the popular sports will be in the same ballpark at most operators, there will be variations.

 That’s why line shopping is so important.
 It’s good practice to check the prices and offerings at multiple operators to find the ones you like the best.
 You may find some gems you weren’t expecting.